Befaco/VCMC/README.md

 ## Uploading the firmware from hex file

-If you are updating your module from a previous version, data structure will not be comaptible and you will loose all data saved.
+If you are updating your module from a previous version, data structure will not be compatible and you will loose all saved data.

 - Get latest firmware file from Bin folder.